Kushal Tandon

-Kushal Tandon (born 28 March 1985) is an Indian model and actor known for his portrayal of Virat Singh Vadhera in Ek Hazaaron Mein Meri Behna Hai and Arjun Sharma in Beyhadh.
-He also participated in Nach Baliye, Bigg Boss and Khatron Ke Khiladi.
+Kushal Tandon (born 28 March 1985) is an Indian model and actor known for his works primarily in Hindi television.
+He gained prominence portraying Virat Vadhera in Ek Hazaaron Mein Meri Behna Hai, Arjun Sharma in Beyhadh, and Reyansh Lamba in Barsatein – Mausam Pyaar Ka.
+He is the recipient of an Indian Telly Awards and Gold Awards.
+He has also participated in Nach Baliye, Bigg Boss and Khatron Ke Khiladi.

-Personal life
+Early life

-Tandon was born on 28 March 1985 and is from Lucknow, Uttar Pradesh.
-He studied in Hansraj College, Delhi and in New York Film Academy.
-Tandon and Gauahar Khan were in a relationship during Bigg Boss 7 but broke up in 2014 after almost a year.
-Tandon was also in a relationship with Ridhima Pandit but they broke up after 9 months.
+Tandon was born on 28 March 1985 in Lucknow, Uttar Pradesh.
+He did his schooling from the Scindia School, Gwalior and later studied in Hansraj College, Delhi and in New York Film Academy.

 Career

 Tandon was the first runner-up of Grasim Mr. India contest held in January 2005.
 Upon return from the United States after his acting course, he played Virat Singh Vadhera in Ek Hazaaron Mein Meri Behna Hai.
 During the show, he shaved off his hair to show his support for a bald young cancer patient.

-In 2012, he was ranked second in Eastern Eyes 50 Sexiest Asian Men List 2012.
 Later, Tandon participated in Nach Baliye 5 with his then partner Elena Boeva.
 In 2013, he participated in reality television show Bigg Boss 7.
 In 2015, Tandon was seen in Rahat Fateh Ali Khan's music video Zaroori Tha along with girlfriend Gauahar Khan.

 In 2016, Tandon portrayed Arjun Sharma opposite Jennifer Winget and Aneri Vajani in Sony TV's Beyhadh.
 In 2018, he portrayed Rahul in Alt Balaji's Hum - I'm Because of Us.
 On 26 June 2020, he starred in tech horror film, Unlock in Zee5.
 In August 2020, he acted in ALTBalaji's Bebaakee.

 Tandon also owns a restaurant called "Arbour 28" in Mumbai.
 He opened the restaurant in February 2020.

+In 2023, he began portraying Reyansh Lamba opposite Shivangi Joshi in Ekta Kapoor's Barsatein – Mausam Pyaar Ka.
+Prachi Arya of India Today noted, "Tandon effortlessly portrays his character's struggles, infusing the story with depth and relatability.
+Sukarna Mondal of Times of India stated, "Kushal and Shivangi’s pairing looks crackling.
+Kushal looks in his usual serious demeanour."

+In the media

+In 2012, he was ranked second in Eastern Eye's 50 Sexiest Asian Men List.
+Tandon was placed at 7th in the Times Most Desirable Men on Television in 2017.

+Personal life

+Tandon and Gauahar Khan met during Bigg Boss 7 and started dating but broke up in 2014.
+In 2023, he met Shivangi Joshi on the sets of their show Barsatein.
+In 2025, Tandon revealed that they broke up.